Winner Winner Chicken Dinner Logo

 Buying an air purifier does not have to be complicated.
 This simple guide tells you exactly what to look for to get clean, healthy air at home.

-🌬️ 1.
-Why you may need an air purifier
+1. Why you need an air purifier

-Clean Air for Better Health
+Clean Air = Better Health

-• • Dust, pollen, and allergens floating in your home
+Dust, pollen, and allergens floating in your home

-• • Smoke from cooking, cigarettes, or outdoor pollution
+Smoke from cooking, cigarettes, or outdoor pollution

-Especially useful if you have:
+Especially useful if you have

-• • Pets that shed hair and dander
+Pets that shed hair and dander

-• • Live in a high-pollution city
+A home in a high-pollution city (Delhi, Mumbai, Kolkata)

-🔍 2.
-Essential filter types you need
+2. Essential filter types you need

 Choose the Right Filtration